minams/portmanteau-generator/README.md

 ### Wave 2

-In wave two, work on combining the first two input words like portmanteau rules.
+In wave two, work on combining the first two input words using the rules below.
+They are broken up into the groups "Input validation rules" and "combination rules."

-Implement these rules:
+#### Before you start

+Before you start wave 2, do the following things:

+- Read through all of the rules in both groups
+- Write down any questions you have
+- Talk about the rules with someone around you
+- Ask for further clarification, if needed
+- Make a strategy.
+Break down parts.
+What rules translate into loops?
+What kind of loops?
+What rules translate into conditionals?
+What kinds of conditionals?
+Don't spend more than 15 minutes on this
+- Write pseudocode
+- Write code!

 #### Input validation rules